A team of coaches and facilitators

-If you have a challenge to solve as a team or organisation, need to gather input from a range of voices, or want any combination of our other offerings, we can consult with you to design and deliver a bespoke programme of facilitated sessions to address your need.
+If you have a challenge to solve as a team or organisation, need to gather input from a range of voices, require a host/facilitator for a large event or want any combination of our other offerings, we can consult with you to design and deliver a bespoke offer to address your need.

 Previous bespoke projects include:

 'The Listening Project' at the National Theatre (completed March 2021)

 SUPPORT FOR INDIVIDUALS